awsdocs/aws-cdk-guide/v2/work-with.md

 Test the installation by issuing `cdk --version`\.

 If you get an error message at this point, try uninstalling \(`npm uninstall -g aws-cdk`\) and reinstalling\.
-As a last resort, delete the `node-modules` folder from the current project as well as the global `node-modules` folder\.
+As a last resort, delete the `node-modules` folder from the current project and also from the global `node-modules` folder\.
 To figure out where this folder is, issue `npm config get prefix`\.

 ### Language\-specific prerequisites<a name="work-with-prerequisites-language"></a>